 Bonus: We should be devoted to prayer.
 This one is self-explanatory.
 We all need to pray more often and more fervently.

 For what it’s worth, these are not my ideas.
 I did not come up with this list on my own.
 I repackaged the second half of Romans 12.
 We read that passage this Sunday morning in small group and it hit me hard.
 I have not been able to take my mind off of it all week.
 I figured God was keeping it in my mind for a reason so I decided to share it with the REO audience.
 Go read the passage yourself.
 There is much more I barely hinted at.
 If we start living this passage every day, everything would change.
 I am 100% sure of that.
-I do not live this passage out, as I should.
+I do not live out this passage as I should.
 That changes now.
 Will you join me?